Zephyros1938/Rusted_Memory/README.md

 # Rust_Mem

-A repository made to showcase my current math projects made in rust.
+A repository made to showcase my math projects & libraries made in rust.

 ## Description

-I do a lot of math work here.
+I make a lot of math libraries & utilities, and they should all be here for free download and use.
-I try to seperate things into seperate libraries; feel free to download them and use them in your own code with credit.
+I tend to seperate things into individual libraries; feel free to download them and use them in your own code <sup>with credit ofcourse</sup>.

 ## Getting Started